iVishalr/cDNN/examples/MNIST/README.md

 Validation Set : 5000 images
 Test Set : 10,000 images.

 Data set is available to download [here](http://yann.lecun.com/exdb/mnist/).
+I have also included the extracted dataset in the `./data/` folder.

 The data set has been preprocess using the `Preprocess.ipynb` notebook and train,validation and test sets were created and stored in their respective files.